 People Also Ask

 The 25% rule in roofing is a common insurance guideline used to determine coverage for roof replacement.
 It states that if a roof has sustained damage to 25% or more of its total surface area, many insurance policies will cover a full roof replacement rather than just spot repairs.
-This rule exists because patching a roof with extensive damage is often not cost-effective or structurally sound in the long term.
-It's crucial for homeowners to have a professional inspection after a major storm to accurately assess the damage percentage.
-However, policy terms vary, so you should always review your specific insurance contract and consult with your provider and a qualified roofing contractor to understand your coverage.
+This rule exists because repairing only a portion of a compromised roof can lead to future issues with matching materials and ensuring uniform performance and longevity.
+It is crucial for homeowners to have a professional inspection after a major weather event to accurately assess the damage percentage.
+Understanding this rule helps in navigating insurance claims effectively.